arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

      <br />
      <br />

-     > Note: **All the below steps needs to be repeated for both ed10 and ed12 Edge nodes**
+     > Note: **All the below steps needs to be repeated for both ed10 and ed12 edge nodes**
-     -  Create a new folder path on both  ed10 ( repeat for ed12)
+     -  Create a new folder path on the edge node
   ```
      sudo mkdir /usr/hdp/current/kafka-broker/connectors
      ```